Arte8/theLesson/README.md

 # THE LESSON

-* a lessson directory app.
+* a lessson directory app. inspired by YouTube.
 * allowing users in teacher and student roles.
 * offering hacks and short lessons for leaning new and interesting things.